VIDA: Women in Literary Arts: Critical reception

 VIDA has been publishing original content on its website since it began.
 In May 2012, edited by Rosebud Ben-Oni and Arisa White, VIDA: Women in Literary Arts launched their online forum and blog "Her Kind," taking its name from the Anne Sexton poem "Her Kind".
 Her Kind retired in 2014 and archived its articles and essays on the organization's website, which continues to publish up-to-date content.
 In 2016, VIDA announced the VIDA Review, a formal name for its web content, which features original interviews, articles, and essays from an intersectional feminist and womanist perspective on the literary world, publishing, education, and the arts.
 VIDA Review is edited by Amy King and the managing editor is Marcelle Heath.
-Columns include Reports from the Field; which calls out sexism, harassment and misogyny in the literary community; Curating with Compassion; VIDA Reads with Writers; and VIDA Voices & Views, a video and audio podcast produced and hosted by Melissa Studdard.
+Columns include "Reports from the Field", which calls out sexism, harassment and misogyny in the literary community; "Curating with Compassion"; "VIDA Reads with Writers"; and VIDA Voices & Views, a video and audio podcast produced and hosted by Melissa Studdard.

 #saferLIT

 In 2018, VIDA launched the #saferLIT initiative to create awareness and action in the literary world around the issues of sexual harassment, coercion, and assault.
-VIDA will create guidelines and develop a pledge that address conduct at conferences, residencies, workshops, panels, literary events, and with organizations, presses, and writing programs.
+VIDA will create guidelines and develop a pledge that address conduct at conferences, residencies, workshops, panels, and literary events, and with organizations, presses, and writing programs.